If your firm sells services you need to be aware that marketing these services should be different from traditional product marketing.

 - An activity applied to someone’s business, home, or other possessions.
 For example, lawn care, car repair, house painting, dry cleaning, or janitorial services.
 Although car repair involves a tangible object, the car, the repair process is intangible.

-Services Are Performed, Not Produced
+Performed, Not Produced

 The essence of a service offering is an activity performed by one or more people.
 Tools and equipment may be used, but someone’s personal activity is essential.